d3/d3-scale/README.md

 <a name="continuous_range" href="#continuous_range">#</a> <i>continuous</i>.<b>range</b>([<i>range</i>])

 If *range* is specified, sets the scale’s range to the specified array of values.
 The array must contain two or more elements.
-Unlike the [domain](#continuous_domain), elements in the given array need not be numbers; any value that is supported by the underlying [interpolator](#continuous_interpolate) will work.
+Unlike the [domain](#continuous_domain), elements in the given array need not be numbers; any value that is supported by the underlying [interpolator](#continuous_interpolate) will work, though note that numeric ranges are required for [invert](#quantiative_invert).
 If *range* is not specified, returns a copy of the scale’s current range.
 See [*continuous*.interpolate](#continuous_interpolate) for more examples.
-Note that numeric ranges are required for [invert](#quantiative_invert).

 <a name="continuous_rangeRound" href="#continuous_rangeRound">#</a> <i>continuous</i>.<b>rangeRound</b>([<i>range</i>])